 For more information on pensions and divorce, check the website under 'What happens in the event of....
 Divorce'.

 PDN has drawn up a revised recovery plan and submitted it to DNB.
 In the recovery plan, PDN demonstrated that, based on the financial situation at the end of 2020, there are sufficient recovery assets to grow within the recovery plan period chosen by PDN of ten years up to the required funding level without curtailment or any other measures having to be taken.

 Life is getting more expensive.
 You can expect to buy less with a hundred euros in a few years' time than you do now.
 This means that the purchasing power of pensions reduces if they are not adjusted.
 PDN aims to maintain the purchasing power of your pension as much as possible.
 Indexation is the increase of your pension to reflect inflation.
 This will allow your pension to retain its value into the future.

 Members’ ongoing pension accrual is determined based on their pensionable salary and the part-time percentage.
 The employer forwards this information to the pension fund on a monthly basis.
 In this way, both the individual and the general salary increases are automatically included in the new annual accrual.
-PDN's pension scheme aims to increase the accrued pension by the same percentage as the collect agreement salaries.
-Indexation is however granted conditionally.
+PDN's pension scheme aims to increase the accrued pension by the same percentage as the CLA salaries.
 The question of whether indexation is possible depends in part on the fund's financial situation and statutory regulations.